K1 Visa Joint Sponsor

 Does the US Embassy in Manila accept a joint sponsor as part of getting a K1 Visa?

-According to observations made since 2009, some US embassies may not accept joint sponsors for the K-1 fiancé visa.
+According to observations made since 2009, some US embassies may not accept joint sponsors for the K1 fiancé visa, Thailand and the Philippines has refused to accept joint and co-sponsors affidavit of support during K1 Visa interviews.

-They do allow joint sponsors for married couples applying for CR1 visas, but not the fiancé visa.
+However, they do allow joint sponsors for married couples applying for CR1/IR1 visas, but not the fiancé visa.

-It’s unfortunate, but it’s at the discretion of the embassy and consular officers
+It’s unfortunate, but it’s at the discretion of the embassy and consular officer.
+Take note that a K1 Fiance is not yet considered an immediate family member the same as if it where a spouse.

 A joint sponsor for a married K1 visa applicant who is adjusting status can be any individual who meets the financial requirements set forth by the U.S. Citizenship and Immigration Services (USCIS).